harmony-one/ledger-app-one/README.md

 # ledger-app-one
 Ledger hardware wallet support for Harmony ONE.
 This repository contains software and firmware source code for Harmony hardware wallet using Ledger Nano S.
+An example of Ledger Nano S running Harmony ONE app (LED UI) and companion app manual can be found  [here](https://docs.harmony.one/sdk-wiki/wallet-developers-guide/ledger).

 ## Code List